nadiamariduena/ecommerce2/README.md

 # :closed_lock_with_key: SUBCATEGORIES :closed_lock_with_key:

-- we will start with the category "ELECTRONICS"
+#### we will start with the category "ELECTRONICS"

 - the "ELECTRONICS" was the first category we created

-- GO TO POSTMAN and type this:
+- GO TO POSTMAN and type this to check all the categories:

 `localhost:8000/api/category/getcategory`